-Tutors will be available for the Monday and Wednesday Dropin Sessions, starting from Week 2.
-When decided, these times will be posted on the Learn site.
-The tutors are there to help you, and we really hope you will make use of this opportunity to ask questions and have your problems solved throughout the semester.
+Tutors will be available for the Tuesday and Wednesday Dropin Sessions, starting from Week 2.
+These are optional, but the tutors are there to help you, so make use of this opportunity to ask questions and have your problems solved throughout the semester.